beanni/beanni/README.md

 | 7. | `npx beanni explore` | Launch the analysis UI |

 💡 Be careful with `npm` vs `npx` in some of those commands; they look very similar at a glance.
+💡 You may have issues with the `npx` commands unless your nodejs install version is at least 11.11.0.

 ### Ongoing Usage